hans/hans.github.com/_posts/2012-07-03-hillis-beta-reduction-in-clojure.md

 (beta + '(1 2 5) (repeat 1))  ; => {1 8}
 {% endhighlight %}

 When we provide the beta function with the same key for every value (`1`, in this case), all values are combined to the same key using the provided function.
-This is reduction in a different form!
+This is reduction in a different form![^2]

 Below is an implementation of Hillis' beta function in Clojure.
 I included a shorthand form of the function in which a two-argument call will give the same result as a call to `reduce`: